Data-Semi/FSND-CapstoneP-CastingAgency/README.md

 Add or delete an actor from the database
 Modify actors or movies
 Executive Producer
-All permissions a Casting Director has and…
-Add or delete a movie from the database

 Tests:
 One test for success behavior of each endpoint
 One test for error behavior of each endpoint